simviu/IcEng/README.md

 * glew Binary Lib: For windows only, BSD/MIT license(Free). (http://glew.sourceforge.net/)
 * android OpenGL Surface View and JNI wrapper : derived from Android Open Source Project, OpenGL/JNI samples, Apache License.

-Note: For windows dependencies (FreeGlut and Glew), you can download the binary form IcEngBuild([https://github.com/simviu/IcEngBuild]), or you can download yourself, but re-orgnized the files in the same directory structures.
+Note: For windows dependencies (FreeGlut and Glew), you can download the binary winDepLib.zip from IcEngBuild([https://github.com/simviu/IcEngBuild]), unzip and put inside IcEng/proj/windows/.
+Or you can download yourself, but re-orgnized the files in the same directory structures.
+This is for convinience of Visual Studio Project Setting.

 #Contact
 support@simviu.com